UniRide - Campus Carpooling App

 3

-Enable direct trip search from the home screen with minimal steps.
+Direct trip search on the home screen with minimal steps.

-Enable direct trip search from the home screen with minimal steps.
+Direct trip search on the home screen with minimal steps.

-Enable direct trip search from the home screen with minimal steps.
+Direct trip search on the home screen with minimal steps.

 5